MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part1-simple-extension.md

 ---
-title: Create an extension tutorial, part 1 (create a basic extension)
+title: Tutorial part 1: Create a simple extension
 description: Build an extension that pops up the NASA picture of the day.
 author: MSEdgeTeam
 ms.author: msedgedevrel